 I personally don’t care about being seen as rich – I don’t need the fancy house or cars.
 I just want to know that I can give up some or all work whenever I’d like to, and spend that time with my family without any financial pressure.
 I remember reading somewhere that “wealth is measured in time, not dollars” – and I believe that to be totally true.
 If I ever got a tattoo, that phrase would be highly considered to end up somewhere on my body.

-So, how do we get there?
 There’s no one right path as some would have you believe.
 There’s too much unpredictability out there for anyone to be able to project things out perfectly over the next 20-30 years.
 As I’ve learned, there are things beyond our control which come into play, like when you started saving and when you plan on retiring.
-(Check out this article on the subject and let me know your thoughts on it.)

 It doesn’t mean we can’t make detailed and smart plans, but I do believe that you can’t put all your eggs in one basket.

-- Max out on all tax-advantaged accounts available to me (401k, HSA).
+- I max out every tax-advantaged account available to me (401k, HSA).

-- Continue to work my day job as a physician, but cut back as soon as these investments and passive income sources provide cash flow.
+- I will continue to work my day job as a physician, but cut back as soon as investments and passive income sources provide sufficient cash flow.

-So far, it’s done pretty well for me as seen in my latest income report.
+So far, all of this has done pretty well for me as seen in my latest income report (these are exclusively shared with our newsletter subscribers, so be sure to sign up.)
 I’ve started gradually retiring by cutting back a few shifts at work and that makes me feel wealthy.

 My initial goal when finishing residency was to be financially free by age 55.
 If you asked me 3 years ago, it was to get there by 50.
 I’m now pushing to make it by 45.
 That’s in about 5 years.
 I know it’s ambitious but I’ve learned you have to set your goals higher than you think you can achieve.